pmcheng/ct-dose-ocr/README.md

 Requires .NET Framework 2.0 or higher.

+You can use the executable at the command line, passing the bitmap as a parameter, i.e. "ocr_gui.exe [image file]"

 See the [project home page](http://hsc.usc.edu/~phillimc/doseocr/index.html) for further details.

 ![alt text](http://hsc.usc.edu/~phillimc/doseocr/screenshot.png "Screenshot of CT Dose OCR")